vvoronin/uuid/README.md

     })

-    // Replace the default crypto/rand.Read CPRNG with your own. uuid.RegisterGenerator(GeneratorConfig{
+    // Replace the default crypto/rand.Read CPRNG with your own. uuid.RegisterGenerator(&GeneratorConfig{
         Random: func([]byte)(int, error){
             // My CPRNG function...
         },
     })

+    // type HandleRandomError func([]byte, int, error) error

-    // Replace the default error handler for V4 UUIDs.
+    // Replace the default random number error handler for V4 UUIDs.
 This function is called
-    // when there is an error in the CPRNG.
-The default function causes a panic.
+    // when there is an error in the crypto/rand CPRNG.
+The default error handler function reads
+    // from math.Rand as a fallback.
+    //
-    // You can change that behaviour and handle the error by checking for nil
+    // You can change that behaviour and handle the error by providing your own function.
-    // on a NewV4() call.
-    //  id := NewV4()
-    //  if id == nil {
-    //      err := uuid.Error()
-    //      // handle error
-    //  }
+    //
-    // Trying again could fix the problem.
-Errors could be due to a lack of
-    // system entropy or some other serious issue.
+    // Errors could be due to a lack of system entropy or some other serious issue.
 These issues are rare,
     // however, having the tools to handle such issues is important.
-    // This approach was taken as each user of this package will want to handle
+    // This approach was taken as each user of this package will want to handle this differently.
-    // this differently.
-    uuid.RegisterGenerator(GeneratorConfig{
-        HandleError: func(error)bool{
-            // My HandleError function...
+    //
-            // If this returns true the V4 generator will try again - if it
+    // For example one user of the package might want to just panic instead.
-            //      fails again the NewV4() function will exit with a nil
+    //  Returning an error will cause a panic.

-            // If this returns false the NewV4() function will exit with a nil },
+    uuid.RegisterGenerator(&GeneratorConfig{
+        HandleError: func(id []byte, n int, err error)bool{
+            return err
+        },
     })

-    // You can also just manage your own completely. gen := NewGenerator(GeneratorConfig{})
+    // You can also just generate your own completely. myGenerator := NewGenerator(nil)

-    id := gen.NewV4()
+    id := myGenerator.NewV4()

+    // You can replace the logger
+    uuid.RegisterGenerator(&GeneratorConfig{
+            Logger: log.New(someWriter, "my-prefix", myFlags),
+        })

 ## Coverage

 * go test -coverprofile cover.out github.com/myesui/uuid
+* go test -coverprofile cover.out github.com/myesui/uuid/savers

 * go tool cover -html=cover.out -o cover.html

 ## Contribution

-* please fork from the *develop* branch.
+1. fork from the *master* branch to create your own fork
+2. clone from *master* into $GOPATH/src/github.com/myesui/uuid
+3. git remote add `username` https://github.com/username/uuid.git
+4. push changes on your fork and track your remote
+5. Remember to create a branch

 To ensure you get the correct packages and subpackages install in a gopath which matches *go/src/github.com/myesui/uuid*